-The majority of us bought metals for a combination of reasons outlined above.
-Absent the need raise cash for some emergency, it won’t be time to sell until the world looks quite a lot different than it does today.
+The majority of us bought metals for a combination of the reasons outlined above.
+Absent the need to raise cash for some emergency, it won’t be time to sell until the world looks quite a lot different than it does today.

-There is no telling when to expect the restoration of honest money, healthy markets and personal liberty.
+There is no telling when to expect the restoration of honest money, healthy markets, and personal liberty.
 It looks like it will not be time to sell any time soon.

 Clint Siegner is a Director at Money Metals Exchange, a precious metals dealer recently named "Best in the USA" by an independent global ratings group.
 A graduate of Linfield College in Oregon, Siegner puts his experience in business management along with his passion for personal liberty, limited government, and honest money into the development of Money Metals' brand and reach.
 This includes writing extensively on the bullion markets and their intersection with policy and world affairs.